redeyedvireo/PyFileCopier/Documentation.md

 `files` A multi-line list of files to copy.
 If this is specified, only these files will be copied, rather then the entire directory.
 Also, the `copySubdirs` parameter is ignored (subdirectories will not be copied.)
 The second and following lines must be indented.

-`destDir` Comma-separated list of destination directories.
-The name of the copy group will be at the root directory of the copied files.
-Do not use spaces after a comma.
+`destDir` Destination directory.
+The name of the copy group will be at the root directory of the copied files.  *Note: this only supports a single directory.
+A comma-separated list of directories is no longer supported.*

 `copySubdirs` Whether to copy files in subdirectories of `directory`.